-If restarting doesn’t work, or if you found that any of your drivers were out of date, update them through Microsoft, your network adapter manufacturer’s site, or your motherboard manufacturer’s site, then restart your computer.
+If restarting doesn’t work or any of your drivers are out of date, update them through Microsoft, your network adapter manufacturer’s site, or your motherboard manufacturer’s site, then restart your computer.

 This will ensure your drivers function on the new updates, preventing freezes associated with old software.

 If this doesn’t work, or you’ve identified that a recently updated driver was the cause of the freezing, you might consider reinstalling your drivers.

 Go to the Device Manager, select the driver you think is causing the issue, and uninstall it.
 Then restart your computer.